G & R Wrenn Limited was founded by brothers George Raymond and Cyril Richard Wrenn

 a result of an increase in business and to expand the work-space.
 Continued expansion led to

 the addition of Bowlers Croft Units Nos.
 7 and 11.
+In 1956, George married a secretary at the firm named Audrey, and

-In October 1957 the ‘Partnership’ became a Limited Company, G. & R. Wrenn Limited.
+In October 1957 the ‘Partnership’ became a Limited Company, G & R Wrenn Limited.

-In 1960 the ‘152’ Series (1:52 scale) Triple Electric Model Motor Racing Car system was released.
+In 1960 the Wrenn 152 Series (1:52 scale) Triple Electric Model Motor Racing Car system was introduced at the Brighton Toy Fair.

 change lanes.
 152 series was somewhat smaller in scale but still the